 20 minutes: Christmas Story

-Students listen to a Christmas story from “Little House on the Prairie”, and share ideas about how Christmas in the mid 1800’s was different from today.
+Students listen to a Christmas story from “Little House on the Prairie”, and share ideas about how and why Christmas in the mid 1800’s was different from today.

 5 minutes: Conclusion and dismiss